A Brief History of Pilot Cutters

 Pilot Cutter Revival

-Classic Boat magazine readers regularly chose pilot cutters – both originals and replicas – in their choice of favourite Classics amongst the vast choice of historic ships and elegant yachts, so what is their appeal and why have so many new wooden pilot cutters been built in the last 15 years ?
+Classic Boat magazine readers regularly chose pilot cutters – both originals and replicas – in their choice of favourite Classics amongst the vast choice of historic ships and elegant yachts.
+What is their appeal and why have so many new wooden pilot cutters been built in the last 15 years ?

-When Adam and Debbie Purser went to look at ‘Eve of St Mawes’ whilst it was being built speculatively by Luke Powell of Working Sail, we fell in love with the chunky purposefulness of the hull.
-Here was a boat that could work hard for a living, and had stunning simple lines which had evolved from decades of seafarers experience working their trade(fishermen and pilots) in the rough Western Approaches.
-In 1996 apart from similar pilot cutters being built in Canada using laminated construction, we were not aware of anyone building wooden working replicas using traditional construction methods in the UK.
-Luke’s second pilot cutter – again built speculatively – took a long time to sell, and we could not understand why nobody seemed to want to buy such a practical work of art and craftsmanship.
+When Adam and Debbie Purser went to look at ‘Eve of St Mawes’ whilst it was being built (speculatively by Luke Powell of Working Sail) we fell in love with the chunky purposefulness of the hull.
+Here was a boat that could work hard for a living.
+She had stunning simple lines which had evolved from decades of seafarers experience working their trade(fishermen and pilots) in the rough Western Approaches.
+In 1996 apart from similar pilot cutters being built in Canada using laminated construction, we were not aware of anyone building wooden working replicas.
+Luke’s second pilot cutter – again built speculatively – took a long time to sell.
+We could not understand why nobody seemed to want to buy such a practical work of art and craftsmanship.

-Now we are pleased to see a revival of interest in wooden boat ownership, and in particular it seems pilot cutters are the design of choice for those with a boat building project in mind.
+Now we are pleased to see a revival of interest in wooden boat ownership.
+In particular it seems pilot cutters are the design of choice for those with a boat building project in mind.
 In 2008 a record four new pilot cutters were launched by different boat builders – Polly Agatha, Tallulah, Pegasus and Mischief.